PACTCare/Chiota/Chiota.Messenger/readme.md

 ## Flow

-Assume you have two users, "Chantal" and "Kevin" that want to communicate through a secured channel.
+Assume you have two users, "Chantal" and "Kevin", who want to communicate through a secured channel.
 To set up their channel the following has to be done:

 1) Create User "Kevin" and "Chantal"
 2) One user has to send a contact request to the other